 - Ngwangwane River, which is situated in the upper Mzimkhulu River on the right bank.
 It confluences with the Mzimkhulu River at the outlet of quaternary catchment T51C. - The Pholela River, which is situated on the left bank of the Mzimkhulu River.
-It also confluences with the Mzimkhulu River in the quaternary catchment T51C - The Bisi River, which is located on the right bank of Mzimkhulu River and confluences the Mzimkhulu River on the municipal boundary of Harry Gwala and Ugu District Municipality at the outlet quaternary catchment of T52H.
+It also confluences with the Mzimkhulu River in the guaternary catchment T51C - The Bisi River, which is located on the right bank of Mzimkhulu River, confluences the Mzimkhulu River on the municipal boundary of Harry Gwala and Ugu District Municipality at the outlet of quaternary catchment T52H.